aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 .. important::

-    The UUIDs are generated randomly and are therefore **guaranteed** to be different.
+    The UUIDs are generated randomly and are therefore **guaranteed** to be different from the ones shown here.
     In the commands that follow, replace ``<PK>``, or ``<UUID>`` by the appropriate identifier.

 Running a calculation